What Can We Do Against the Killing and Destruction?

 What actually prevents people to come to an understanding that they want to live?
 And that it is possible by communicating and electing two leaders competent to provide it; now that the communication is so easy.

-The two-pole organization of the world shows how it is possible to reconcile economic interests with peacekeeping according to the Nobel's idea about the importance of the necessary amount of effective weapons.
+For 70 years, the two-pole military organization of the world has shown how it is possible to reconcile economic interests with peacekeeping according to the Nobel's idea about the importance of the necessary amount of effective weapons.
 And that, with a bit of goodwill, it is possible to test this balance without harming people and with destroying the material only to a limited extent; this is advantegous for both sides.

-What about an offence for failure to provide assistance by these two people?
+What about the criminal liability for failure to provide assistance by these two people?

 With the growing influence of China, the mental dimension of that polarity is also returning; as in those parliaments, this is a degree of central regulation.

 Now, the world is small: if someone wants to arrange something through a chain of acquaintances with anyone else on Earth, on average less than four further contacts are needed.